granatumx/gbox-uploadfiles/README.do.txt

 !bquote
-`gbox-py` is a gbox that provides a number of gboxes from Python.
-It is part of the standard gbox set.
+`gbox-uploadfiles` is a gbox that allows the uploading of assay and meta data.
+It is a typical starting point for any pipeline.
 !equote

 ===== Prerequisites =====